pruje/libbash.sh/docs/libbash_gui.md

 - 0: OK
 - 1: Usage error
 - 2: Cancelled
-- 3: Chosen path does not exists or is not a file
+- 3: Chosen path does not exists or is not a file (if open mode) or invalid parent directory (if save mode)
+- 4: Cannot get absolute path of the file*

+\* In this case, you can, however, retrieve the chosen path in the `$lbg_choose_file` variable.

 #### Example
 ```bash